cpske/ISP/assignment/week12/team.md

 ### Iteration "Script" - How to Do Iteration

-This is based on typical Agile project workflow.
+This is a guide to get started, based on typical Agile project workflow.
-Use it to get started, and customize to suit your team process.
+Customize it to suit your team process.
+You should do iteration planning (with written output), iteration review/demo, and retrospective.

 <table border="1">
 <tr valign="top">